Vertically Scaling InterSystems IRIS

 1 processor core for every 200,000 global references per second.

 These recommendations are only starting points when application-specific data is not available, and may not be appropriate for your application.
 It is very important to benchmark and load test your application to verify its exact CPU requirements.

 Balancing Core Count and Speed

 Given a choice between faster CPU cores and more CPU cores, consider the following:

 The more processes your application uses, the greater the benefit of raising the core count to increase concurrency and overall throughput.

 The fewer processes your application uses, the greater the benefit of the fastest possible cores.

 For example, an application with a great many users concurrently running simple queries will benefit from a higher core count, while one with relatively fewer users executing compute-intensive queries would benefit from faster but fewer cores.
 In theory, both applications would benefit from many fast cores, assuming there is no resource contention when multiple processes are running in all those cores simultaneously.
-As noted in Calculating Memory Requirements and Allocation, the number of processor cores is a factor in estimating the memory to provision for a server, so increasing the core count may require additional memory.
+As noted in Estimating Memory Requirements, the number of processor cores is a factor in estimating the memory to provision for a server, so increasing the core count may require additional memory.